 Start by asking about their experience with your specific brand of heat pump.
 You can also ask for a detailed explanation of the problem and the steps they’ll take to fix it.
 It’s smart to inquire about the parts they plan to use and what kind of warranties come with them.
 A great final question is to ask for an estimated timeline for the repair.
 You can find answers to other common questions on our FAQ page.

-The Importance of 24/7 Emergency Service
+Why 24/7 Emergency Service Matters

 A heat pump rarely breaks down at a convenient time.
 It’s more likely to fail during a sweltering August afternoon or on the coldest night of the year.
 This is why access to 24/7 emergency service is so critical.
 When you’re facing extreme temperatures, a quick response isn’t just about comfort—it’s about safety.